palomachain/docs/src/guide/resources/paloma-ledger.md

 ### Confirm your address

 Run this command to display your address on the device.
 Use the `keyName` you gave your ledger key.
-The `-d` flag is supported in version `1.5.0` and higher.

 ```bash
 palomad keys show <keyName> -d